 Sinclair Knight Merz (SKM) has been engaged by the Independent Market Operator (IMO) to undertake this report into the treatment of Ancillary Service within the Wholesale Energy Market (WEM).
 The report is to meet the requirements of clause 3.15.1 of the Wholesale Energy Market Rules (Market Rules).
-This report is intended as the basis for a second round of public consultation on this issue.
+Previous versions of this report were used as the basis for two rounds of public consultation on this issue and this final version documents the outcomes of these reviews.

-This report incorporates feedback from the .first round of public consultation; changes include a focus on the procurement of Ancillary Services being technology neutral, a review of the value generated by the introduction of efficient mid merit machines; and an expansion of SKM's recommendations regarding Ancillary Services price setting.
+This report incorporates feedback from both rounds of public consultation; including a focus on the procurement of Ancillary Services being technology neutral, a review of the value generated by the introduction of efficient mid merit machines; and an expansion of SKM's recommendations regarding Ancillary Services price setting.

-The treatment of Ancillary Services in the Market Rules is analysed and compared to Markets in the Australian National Energy Market (NEM), Ireland, Singapore, New Zealand and Great Britain, with particular attention given to Irish market that has many similarities to the WEM.
+The treatment of Ancillary Services in the Market Rules is analysed and compared to Markets in the Australian National Energy Market (NEM), Ireland, Singapore, New Zealand and Great Britain, with particular attention given to the Irish market that has many similarities to the WEM.
 Through this process, observations are drawn for areas where the treatment of Ancillary Services could be revisited to better meet the Market Objectives.